What You Should Know About Remote Work Trends in 2020

 Freelancers especially run into this problem.
 While employees working within a structured hierarchy may find more success when they have general skillsets, freelancers can earn more by niching into a specific field and becoming proficient in niche skills instead.

 Remote workers doing independent contracting work can benefit from having uncommon skills more than having many skills.
 As the number of freelancers and remote workers increases, this is on track to get more pronounced.
+The same is true for freelance project management.

 5. Digital nomads seek new spaces